Hantavirus Treatment: Is There a Cure? (CDC Guidance)

 People often search hantavirus treatment, is there a cure for hantavirus, or HPS survival.
 This page summarizes public CDC messaging for lay readers.
 It is not treatment advice for any individual.
+The actual treatment plan for any patient belongs to the medical team caring for them; this page exists so non-clinicians can understand the shape of the care the CDC describes.

 What the CDC says about treatment today